Hanserd Knollys: Life

+Nonconformism

+In 1636, Knollys came to Nonconformist ideas and renounced his orders.
+He removed to London with his wife and family.
+Shortly afterwards, he fled to New England to escape the Court of High Commission.
+A warrant from the Court reached Knollys at Boston, Massachusetts, but after a brief imprisonment he was allowed to remain unmolested.
+During his time in New England, Knollys preached at Dover, New Hampshire, and adopted credobaptism.
+Cotton Mather enumerated him among 'godly Anabaptists;' quite when he adopted the doctrine is not clear.

-On 24 December 1641 he reached London on his return, which was for his aged father, He opened a boarding-school on Great Tower Hill.
-Soon afterwards he was elected to the mastership of the free school in the parish of St. Mary Axe.
-After about a year he gave it up to become an army chaplain; but dissatisfied with the parliamentary commanders, he returned to London and to school-keeping.
-He learned Hebrew from Christian Ravis of Berlin.
-In 1644 he preached in London and Suffolk churches and churchyards, and occasionally, in what afterwards became quaker fashion, endeavouring to supplement the regular sermon by a discourse of his own.
+On 24 December 1641, Knollys returned to England and reached London, due to his aged father.
+He founded a boarding-school in Great Tower Hill.
+Soon afterwards, Knollys was elected to the mastership of the free school in St. Mary Axe.
+After about a year, he temporarily left to become an army chaplain.
+Dissatisfied with the parliamentary commanders, he returned to London and his school-keeping.
+Knollys learned Hebrew from Christian Ravis of Berlin.
+In 1644, he preached in the London and Suffolk churches and churchyards, and occasionally, in what afterwards became quaker fashion, endeavouring to supplement the regular sermon by a discourse of his own.
 This led, according to Thomas Edwards, to tumults.
 Knollys was twice brought before a committee of parliament, but on each occasion was absolved from blame and protected.
-In 1645, with Benjamin Cox and others, Knollys was the author of A Declaration concerning the Publicke Dispute which should have been in the Meeting House of Aldermanbury, December 3 1645, concerning Infant Baptism.
+In 1645, with Benjamin Cox and others, Knollys was the author of A Declaration concerning the Publicke Dispute which should have been in the Meeting House of Aldermanbury, December 3 1645, concerning infant baptism.

-He gathered a church of his own in 1646, meeting first for about a year, in Great St. Helen's, then in Finsbury Fields, next in Coleman Street, subsequently in George Yard, Whitechapel, and ultimately at Broken Wharf, Thames Street.
+He gathered a church in 1646, meeting first for about a year, in Great St. Helen's, then in Finsbury Fields, next in Coleman Street, subsequently in George Yard, Whitechapel, and ultimately at Broken Wharf, Thames Street.
 His most important convert was Henry Jessey, whom he baptised in June 1645.
-A letter (11 January 1646) from him to John Dutton of Norwich, in favour of toleration, printed by Edwards in Gangraena, embittered the presbyterians against him.
-He subscribed the second edition (1646) of the confession of faith issued by London baptists, though not the original edition (1644).
-On 17 Jan.
-1649 parliament gave a commission to him and William Kiffin to preach in Suffolk, on petition from inhabitants of Ipswich.
-His name is attached to pleas for toleration addressed to parliament in 1651 and 1654, and to Oliver Cromwell on 3 April 1657.
+Knollys wrote a letter on 11 January 1646 to John Dutton of Norwich, in favour of toleration, printed by Edwards in Gangraena; embittered the Presbyterians against him.
+Knollys, in the next year, subscribed the second edition (1646) of the First London Confession of Faith, drafted up by Baptists in London.
+On 17 January 1649, the Parliament of England gave a commission to Knollys and William Kiffin to preach in Suffolk, on petition from inhabitants of Ipswich.
+His name is attached to pleas for toleration addressed to the Parliament in 1651 and 1654, and to Oliver Cromwell on 3 April 1657.